jaswged/vesuvius_ink_prediction/Vesuvius_Readme.md

 [Open Directory Link](http://dl.ash2txt.org/full-scrolls/Scroll1.volpkg/volumes/)

+Smaller Datasets
+> They are there for both scrolls, e.g. in /full-scrolls/Scroll1.volpkg/volumes_masked/
+> We also posted small versions of the scrolls, e.g. at /full-scrolls/Scroll1.volpkg/volumes_small/

 Data is stored in .tiff file with 8 micron resolution.
 It is a horizontal slice.

 A volume is a 3D picture made up of 3D pixel cubes called voxels